-Changing Our World Ministry Team Chairs: Fran Leber & David Vision
+Changing Our World Ministry Team Chair: David Vision

-Participate in 30 Days of Love 2017!
-Between Martin Luther King’s Day and Valentine’s Day (Jan.
-16-Feb.
-14), we will learn and take action together to promote social justice with the Standing on the Side of Love Campaign.
-This year’s focus, Fortifying the Movement, will lift up the ways Unitarian Universalists are building and organizing to take bold, courageous action for intersectional racial justice.
-There are many resources online as well as an All Ages Activity Calendar to share this special time with your entire family.
+Every year between Martin Luther King’s Day and Valentine’s Day, UUs learn and take action together to promote social justice as part of the Side with Love Campaign.
+The focus differs every year; however, the campaign supports intersectional racial justice, immigrant justice, environmental justice, and LGBTQ equity.
+Resources are provided online to support worship and justice efforts within the local community as well as an All Ages Activity Calendar to share this special time with your entire family.

-- Work towards LGBTQ Equity to counter the discrimination, marginalization, and violence LGBTQ people still face despite the victories of the national marriage equality movement which recognized love was love and marriage needs no qualifiers.
+- LGBTQ Equity: Counter the discrimination, marginalization, and violence LGBTQ people still face despite the victories of the national marriage equality movement which recognized love was love and marriage needs no qualifiers.

-- Work towards Immigrant Justice recognizing that love has no borders, love keeps families together, love respects the inherent worth and dignity of all people.
+- Immigrant Justice: Recognize love has no borders, love keeps families together, love respects the inherent worth and dignity of all people.

-- Work towards Racial Justice supporting the Black Lives Matter Movement which recognizing in the importance of dismantling racism and white supremacy in ourselves, our families, our congregations and our communities.
+- Racial Justice: Support the Black Lives Matter Movement by recognizing the importance of dismantling racism and white supremacy in ourselves, our families, our congregations and our communities.
 In the words of Julio Noboa, member of the Latino/Latina Unitarian Universalist Networking Association, only through sustained communication and authentic relationships can we begin to penetrate the layers of social identity to view and enjoy the singular soul within.
-Click here for more information about why we care.
+Click here for more information about why we support the BLM Movement.

 At a time when divide-and-conquer politics are exacerbating racial strife and economic inequality, Rev. Barber offers an impassioned, historically grounded argument that Moral Mondays, the largest state government-focused civil disobedience campaign in American history, are hard evidence of an embryonic Third Reconstruction in America.
 This Third Reconstruction is a profoundly moral awakening of justice-loving people united in a fusion coalition powerful enough to reclaim the possibility of democracy-even in the face of corporate-financed extremism.
 This memoir details how diverse activists came together to build a coalition and provides a hopeful message for a nation grappling with persistent racial and economic injustice.
 Rev. Barber writes about how the groundwork for a state-by-state movement uniting black, white, and brown, rich and poor, employed and unemployed, gay and straight, documented and undocumented, religious and secular to heal our nation’s wounds and produce morally defensible, constitutionally consistent, and economically sane public policy.
 The Third Reconstruction is both a blueprint for movement building and an inspiring call to action from the twenty-first century’s most effective grassroots organizer.